PamPayne/austria/austria-cover-letter-en.md

 BMF - I/8 (I/8)

 According to the distributor

 Johannesgasse 5, 1010 Vienna

-Please send e-mail replies, quoting the business
+Please send e-mail replies, quoting the business number, to
-number, to
 post.gluecksspielmonopol@bmf.gv.at to judge

 **Business number:** 2026-0.536.360

 ## Expert opinion - Gambling Reform Act 2026 - Federal Act amending the Gambling Act and the Telecommunications Act 2021

-The Federal Ministry of Finance shall submit the attached draft with the
-Request for any comments by 15.
+The Federal Ministry of Finance shall submit the attached draft with the Request for any comments by 15.
 July 2026.
-If no opinion, it is assumed that there
-are no concerns.
+If no opinion, it is assumed that there are no concerns.

-Comments in electronic form are requested to be sent exclusively to the
-Internet address e-recht@bmf.gv.at .
-Furthermore, it is requested that the written
-Statements can also be submitted to the Presidium of the National Council in electronic
-form via the website Ministerial Drafts | Parliament to make it available to Austria, and
-the federal ministries concerned are requested to use the ELAK interface for this purpose.
+Comments in electronic form are requested to be sent exclusively to the Internet address e-recht@bmf.gv.at.
+Furthermore, it is requested that the written Statements can also be submitted to the Presidium of the National Council in electronic form via the website Ministerial Drafts | Parliament to make it available to Austria, and the federal ministries concerned are requested to use the ELAK interface for this purpose.

 Vienna, 26 June 2026

 For the Federal Minister:
 Mag.Dr.
 Angelika Schätz

 Electronically manufactured

-# 125/ME XXVIII GP - Ministerial Draft - Cover Letter

-2 by 4

-Internal - Intellectual Property

-2 of 4

 ## Side dishes